atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 Programs import and export APIs which are identified by a global ID (e.g. `example.com/my-api`) and various metadata.
 Messages are sent to the host environment where they are routed to their destinations by matching call metadata (the ID and other attributes) against registered services.

-The Atek DataBase (ADB) service uses global IDs, JSON schemas, and other metadata to describe tables.
-The table definitions help ensure correctness and interoperability between programs by enforcing strict conformance to the schemas on read and write.
+The Atek DataBase (ADB) service uses a conventional approach to global IDs, JSON schemas, and other metadata to describe tables.
+To ensure ease-of-use, no schemas or models are required, but a toolset for publishing and using schemas via NPM modules is made available.

 <sup>†</sup> <em>Both of these choices may evolve over time; for instance, the host environment could be rewritten in other languages for performance, and user programs will need to expand to include docker and/or wasm runtimes.
 Secure sandboxing is also required.</em>